sencina/nftickets/packages/nftickets/test-qr-flow.md

 2. **Offline Info**: Extract ticket details from QR data for offline display
 3. **Verification**: Scanner reads QR from image and verifies with API

-## Complete QR Code Data Structure
+## Encrypted QR Code Data Structure

-The QR code embedded in the ticket image contains **ALL** information needed for verification (with security considerations):
+The QR code embedded in the ticket image contains **encrypted** information with all data needed for verification:

+### Before Encryption (Server-side only):
 ```json
 {
   "tokenId": "1",